civol/HDLRuby/README.md

 <a name="comparison"></a>

 Comparison operators are the operators whose result is either true or false.
-In HDLRuby::High, true and false are represented by respectively `bit` value 1 and `bit` value 0.
+In HDLRuby, true and false are represented by respectively `bit` value 1 and `bit` value 0.
 This operators are `==`, `!=`, `<`, `>`, `<=`, `>=` .
 They
 have the same meaning as their Ruby equivalents.